 Statement from ShelterBox Chief Executive, Chris Warham

-In the light of recent events in the sector, ShelterBox, along with other charities, is undertaking a comprehensive safeguarding review.
-This has stretched back more than five years to a time when a different Chief Executive and Trustees were in place.
+In the light of recent events in the sector, ShelterBox, along with other charities, undertook a comprehensive safeguarding review.

 At ShelterBox, we are proud to have safeguarding policies in place designed to protect the families we help, our operational staff and our incredible response team volunteers who travel to disaster areas with us, and the local communities we work with.

 We are constantly looking for ways to improve our approach.
 We test and evaluate all of our aid and services, including our approach to safeguarding and protection.